 Besides, Penang is a modern city with many tall buildings and huge shopping malls.

 The Perhentian Islands

-The big island of Perhentian Besar is more suitable for families, couples and travelers who have the budget to spend more and seek tranquility instead of partying.
-This island also has the crystal blue water that impresses visitors at their first glances.
+The big island of Perhentian Besar is more suitable for families, couples, and travelers who have the budget to spend more and seek tranquility instead of partying.
+This island also has crystal blue water that impresses visitors at first glance.

 However, Perhentian Islands travel can be seasonal due to the weather.
 July is when it is most crowded but there are rarely any visitors during the rainy and stormy winter.